alexdimitrov2000/Team-Legend/README.md

 - Full architecture with responsibility separation concerns, SOLID and Clean Code
 - Client-Server
 - Database
-- Layers separation
+- Layer separation
 - Repository

 ## Description
-Team Legend is an application which gives its users the opportunity to follow information about how their favourite football team season is going.
-To use all the features users have to register in the system, so they can check all the data about the competitions, teams, players, matches, managers and stadiums.
+Team Legend is an application that gives its users the opportunity to follow information about how their favorite football team's season is going.
+To use all the features, users have to register in the system so they can check all the data about the competitions, teams, players, matches, managers and stadiums.
 Authenticated users can edit their personal information.
 The first registered user in the system is automatically given the role of Administrator.
 Everyone with this role can add, update and delete data from the database.

 ## How to Install:
 1. Clone this project running `git clone https://github.com/alexdimitrov2000/Team-Legend.git` in your terminal.
 If you haven't git installed can simply download it and unzip it.